SnoozToolbox/SnoozDoc/README.md

 # SnoozDoc
-Documentation about the Snooz application
+Documentation about the Snooz Toolbox

 # Create a virtual python environment
 ```